Dreamer

 Of human purpose when we so propose

-Subconscious method unto every act,
+Subconscious methods unto every act,

-There reading thus between taut lines disclose
+And reading thus between taut lines disclose

 Attempts to thrust in bias, or redact;